In this Article

-While this combination might seem weird, pairing both these foods together packs quite a ‘protein’ punch!
-Supplement portions of chicken or fish with soy chunks, sprouted beans, cashews, and so on.
-You don’t have to do this everyday; having this combination every alternate day of the week should still provide you with the benefits you’re looking for.
-However, discontinue having portions of meat and nuts together if you notice any signs of food allergy in your child, stop giving these foods together.
+While this combination might seem weird, pairing both these foods together can meet your child’s protein requirements.
+You can give chicken or fish with soy chunks, sprouted beans, cashew nuts, and so on.
+You don’t have to do this everyday; having this combination every alternate day of the week should benefit for your child.
+But if you notice any signs of food allergy in your child, stop giving these foods together.

-Avoid choosing white bread for your kid as much as you can.
-Whole wheat bread should be your go-to option for any sandwiches you make.
-To meet the grain requirement, you can even go with dry cereal or crackers instead of bread.
+Avoid giving white bread to your kid as much as you can.
+Whole wheat bread should be your go-to option if you want to make sandwiches for him.
+You can also give him dry cereal or crackers instead of bread.

 Along with milk, you can also include other dairy products in his diet.
 Kids love to eat cheese and cottage cheese, so give these to your kiddo without worrying.
 Different varieties of cheese along with yoghurt provide probiotics and other nutrients that simple whole milk may not always do.

 |Friday||Pancakes and milkshake||Strawberry chunks||Methi paratha||Mini pizza||Roti and mutter paneer|